 She will start to associate approaching you with getting both a treat and making you happy and run to you without being called.
-Pet but do not give her a treat when she does this, as coming to you should always be a pleasurable experience for her, but you need her to associate coming when being called as earning a reward, not running to you when ever she fancies a snack!
+Pet but do not give her a treat when she does this, as coming to you should always be a pleasurable experience for her, but you need her to associate coming when being called as pleasing you, not running to you whenever she fancies a snack!

 This is the second most important command, sometimes you don't want your dog to run to you, you just need her to stop whatever she is doing and stay where she is.

 Suppose she has wandered across a road, you certainly don't want her running back across it to get to you, you need her to stop and stay where she is until you can safely go and get her.

 This one requires what I call the voice of doom: Put your puppy on her lead and walk her a short distance then shout loudly with as much dread in your voice as you can muster "STOP" and stop dead keeping as tense as possible.